BitSeq/bitseq.github.io/howto/index.md

   * note: when computing non-uniform read distribution (without option `--uniform`) option `--procN` allows parallelisation.
 We advice not using more than default 3 CPUs as this tends to decrease the overall performance.

+### Expression estimation

+There are two approaches for estimating transcript expression: the first one uses MCMC sampling and the second one uses a Variational Bayes (VB) algorithm.
+MCMC sampling is more suitable for downstream analysis (Stage 2), while the significanlty faster VB algorithm is strongly recommended when the main aim of the analysis is expression estimation.
+See the next section for MCMC sampling, while for the VB algorithm see (link to variationalBayes.md).

 ### Sampling

 Now we run the sampler, which is the main part of the analysis and takes the most time.